ChrstphrHll/npc_gen/students/Kunjal Iefyr.md

 ---
 # Kunjal Iefyr
 ### Description
-- Halfling Cleric from Kordinia
+- Halfling Cleric from Whyndiem
 - 4th year Protection student in Fiesn
 - long straight black hair that's braided, Pale Gray eyes, and Light Tan skin
 - Is Carefree and Mannerless, and has Faith as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes